umbraco/UmbracoDocs/Tutorials/Add-Google-Authentication/index.md

 6. In the **Choose an account** window, select the account you wish to link with the google console project.
     ![Choose Google Sign-in account](images/Link_Google-sign-in.png)

-7. For future Backoffice logins, you can click on the **Sign in with Google** button and you will be logged in to the Backoffice with just a click!
+7. For future Backoffice logins, you can click on the **Sign in with Google** button and you will be logged in to the Backoffice.
     ![Google login screen](images/GoogleLoginScreen_v9.png)

 ## Related Links